Perkins Engines: Massey Ferguson

-F. Perkins Ltd was purchased by its largest customer, Massey Ferguson, in 1959.
-Keeping its separate identity, the business continued under the name of Perkins Engines and in 1994 became a subsidiary of LucasVarity.
+F. Perkins Ltd was purchased by its largest customer, Massey Ferguson, in 1959, with Perkins keeping its separate identity and branding.
+In 1990, Massey Ferguson took over Dorman Diesels of Stafford merging it with Perkins to form Perkins Engines (Stafford) Ltd. In 1984, Perkins acquired Rolls-Royce Diesels of Shrewsbury, continuing to supply British Rail with engines for its diesel multiple units until the site closed in 2002.
+In 1986 Perkins acquired L Gardner & Sons to complement their line of lighter diesel engines.
+Gardner exited the truck engine market immediately, although production for the bus, coach and marine markets continued under the Gardner brand.
+In 1994, the whole of Perkins was bought by LucasVarity, who immediately closed down the Gardner brand and sold off the Barton Hall Motor Works in Patricroft, Eccles, Manchester.

 Development continued and Perkins updated its engines to meet stricter emissions rules while developing new engine series for power generation and forklift trucks.
 Manufacturers such as Dodge, Ford, Grosspal, and Ranquel used Perkins engines in their diesel-driven products for more than two decades.
 Other manufacturers including GEMA, Araus, Bernardin and Rotania used Perkins impellers for harvesters at length.

 Argentina and Perkins Argentina/Pertrak

 Pertrak was founded in 1961 as a licensee of Perkins Engines of England, and was dedicated to the manufacture of engines for pickups, trucks, and tractors.
 The most productive period for the company was in the 1970s when they produced 200,000 engines.
-In 2010, the last engine was made in Ferreyra, Córdoba, when the license was dropped.
+In 2010, the last engine was made in Ferreyra, Córdoba, when the licence was dropped.
 Throughout this period of almost 40 years, more than 500,000 engines were produced.
 The factory continues to make engine parts for other makes such as Fiat and Scania.

 Caterpillar

-Being a supplier to Caterpillar Inc since the 1970s, Perkins was bought by Caterpillar in 1998 for US$1.325 billion, creating what they claimed was the world's largest diesel engine manufacturer.
-Perkins now has manufacturing facilities in the United Kingdom, United States, Brazil, China, India, and a joint venture with Ishikawajima-Shibaura-Machinery company in Japan.
+From the early 1970's onwards Perkins was a major supplier to Caterpillar Inc., who were a major customer of Perkins's smaller and mid-sized engines; Caterpillar was a major producer of large diesel engines for stationary and mobile applications.
+In 1998 Caterpillar Inc bought Perkins from LucasVarity for US$1.325 billion, creating what they claimed was the world's largest diesel engine manufacturer.
+Perkins now had manufacturing facilities in the United Kingdom, United States, Brazil, China, India, and a joint venture with Ishikawajima-Shibaura-Machinery company in Japan.

 On 1 June 2018, Steve Ferguson became President of Perkins Engines, replacing Ramin Younessi, after having worked as the general manager of Caterpillar's Advanced Component Manufacturing Department and overseeing operations at 15 global facilities.
 Ferguson is a vice-president of Caterpillar.